Shigoto-dev19/mina-battleships/game-architecture.md

 - Store hit history of a sequence of bits.
     - This is quite adequate regarding that a hit result is binary (1 if hit & 0 if missed).

+### First Turn

+- The `firstTurn` method doesn't return an attack result or even use the player's board.
+    - **NOTE:** The first method takes the player's board as an argument but that's only to generate and verify player's ID.
+- Following the attack principle of the game:
+    1. player should fetch his adversary's target on-chain
+    2. scan it through his/her board off-chain
+    3. store the adversary's hit result on-chain
+- The game principle preserves players' board privacy but causes a delay of one turn to report the hit result to the adversary.
+- Because this delay is inevitable, the first player(host) should only select his target store it on-chain to initiate the alternative attack sequence.

+- The `firstTurn` method works as follows:
+    1. Assert that the game didn't start yet(this.turns === 0).
+    2. Restrict access to the host(generate ID and verify).
+    3. Validate that the host's target is in game map range.
+        - NOTE: The attack method validates the target but having an invalid target at the first turn will require the host to replay the **first turn** which can mess up with the order of the game!
+    4. Storage player's target on-chain.
+    5. Increment turn counter.

 ## Feedback

 - I realized that verifying code with `Provable.runAndCheck()` does not validate code provability.